n6ai/minze/packages/create-minze/README.md

 ### Templates

-There're currently the following templates available:
+There are currently the following templates available:

 - JavaScript - `js`
 - TypeScript - `ts`